livepeer/docs/docs/video-miners/how-to-guides/l2-migration.md

 4. **Register your service URI and fee structure on Arbitrum  using “Set orchestrator config”**

 To receive work, you must register your service URI and fees so that broadcasters can discover your orchestrator.
 This can be done by selecting option `13: Set orchestrator config` in the Livepeer CLI.
+To do this, you'll need some arbETH in your wallet to pay for the transaction.

 Once this is complete, you're all set to receive work, rewards, and fees on Arbitrum.